 We understand families are busy.
 While den meeting attendance is encouraged, if your boy wants to earn his Tiger, Wolf, etc. badges, parents can coordinate make up activities for missed meetings with the den leader.

 Most of our families have siblings.
 Cub Scouts is family-friendly.
-With few exceptions, brothers and sisters may participate in activities and may come to meetings with your Cub Scout.
-Please discuss with your den leader or a pack leader if you have questions.
+Almost always, brothers and sisters may participate in activities and may come to meetings with your Cub Scout.
+Please discuss with your den leader if you have questions about suitability of an activity for sibling participation.

 No boy will be denied Cub Scouts due to financial need.
 If financial assistance is needed, please discuss with a pack leader.